AØKK08368U Advanced Macroeconomics: Business Cycles

 - Interpret formal results obtained from the analytical and numerical analysis of DSGE models, discussing them in economic and intuitive terms, and putting them into the perspective of the related literature.

 - Plan and carry out an independent theoretical, computational and/or empirical analysis of one or more aspects of modern business cycles in advanced economies.

-- Combine the aforementioned ingredients in order to validate a theoretical model and its qualitative and quantitative implications.
+- Be responsible for combining the aforementioned ingredients in order to validate a theoretical model and its qualitative and quantitative implications.

 Abilities along these lines are essential for being qualified to work in the economic research and analysis divisions of companies, organisations and government institutions.

 The course material will consist primarily of journal articles.
 A tentative and non-exhaustive list of key papers on the topics covered in the course is given below, but a final reading list will be made available as the course progresses.
 In addition, the course will build on material from the following textbook: